Women in space: Post-natal

 A 1998 Space Shuttle mission showed that rodent Rattus mothers were either not producing enough milk or not feeding their offspring in space.
 However, a later study on pregnant rats showed that the animals successfully gave birth and lactated normally.

+Anna Lee Fisher was in 1984 the first biological mother going into space.

 To date no human children have been born in space; neither have children gone into space.
-Nevertheless, the idea of children in space is taken seriously enough that some have discussed how to write curriculum for children in space-colonizing families.
+Nevertheless, the idea of children in space is taken seriously enough that some have discussed how to raise children in space.

 Fatalities

-Four women have died during two spaceflight missions 1986 and 2003.
+Four women have died during two spaceflight missions that occurred 1986 and 2003.

-The first Teacher in Space Project (TISP) participant as payload specialist Christa McAuliffe, along with mission specialist Judith Resnik of STS-51-L died when their Space Shuttle Challenger exploded on January 28, 1986, less than two minutes after launch, along with all hands.
+The first Teacher in Space Project (TISP) participant as payload specialist Christa McAuliffe, along with mission specialist Judith Resnik of STS-51-L died when their Space Shuttle Challenger exploded on January 28, 1986, less than two minutes after launch, along with all of their crewmates.

-In February 2003, mission specialists Kalpana Chawla and Laurel Clark were killed on re-entry in the Space Shuttle Columbia disaster.
+In February 2003, mission specialists Kalpana Chawla and Laurel Clark were among those killed on re-entry in the Space Shuttle Columbia disaster.